kyma-project/website/content/blog-posts/2021-01-28-release-notes-1.19/index.md

 ### Improved left navigation structure

-We have reviewed the categories displayed in left navigation.
-We adjusted the structure to better match Kubernetes taxonomy.
-With that in mind, it is now more natural to find the workloads, their configuration and networking setup.
+We reviewed the categories displayed in the left navigation and we adjusted the structure to better match the Kubernetes naming.
+With that in mind, it is now more intuitive to find the workloads, their configuration, and the networking setup.

 ## Installation